durangoretro/columns/README.md

 # Columns
-Port for the Durango-X home computer of the 'Columns' puzzle game.
+Port for the Durango-X home computer of the 'Columns' puzzle game by Jay Geertsen and popularised by SEGA.

 To build, simply assemble `columns.s` with **xa65** or other suitable assembler:
 ```